MechanicalRabbit/DataKnots.jl/README.md

 # DataKnots.jl

-*DataKnots is a Julia library that implements a combinator-based embedded query language.*
+*DataKnots is a Julia library for representing and querying structured data, including hierarchical and circular structures.
+DataKnots provides integration and analytics across CSV, JSON, XML and SQL data sources with an extensible, practical and coherent algebra of query combinators.*

 [![Linux/OSX Build Status][travis-img]][travis-url]
 [![Windows Build Status][appveyor-img]][appveyor-url]